Images of hate

 This image from Aviny.com (accessed 8 April 2013) heads a contents page, listing anti-bahai materials on subjects such as the opinions of senior Shiah clerics about the Bahai Faith, the Bahais and economic sabotage, a bibliography of anti-Bahai literature, and so forth.
 The message of the image is that Bahais are Israeli spies.
 The Persian text in the image reads “Bahaism” however the word use is not deliberately offensive in the way that “Bahaism” in English would be a deliberate provocation.

-The ‘bound figure’ image is somewhat different, in that it suggests that Bahais are victims rather than a threat.
+The ‘bound figure’ image also suggests that Bahais are victims rather than a threat.
 It accompanies a story (Nik-nama site, January 25 2011) that Bahais marry their close relatives “such as daughters, sisters, aunts and uncles.”

 This is a common theme in Iranian anti-bahai propaganda.
 I have translated an explanation of the “forbidden degrees of marriage” applicable for Bahais, written by Abdu’l-Baha, on this blog.
 It says in brief that the principle is “distance is nearer than nearness,” but no one definition of the forbidden degrees can be given that would be suitable for all times and places, therefore the matter is left to the Bahai administration to determine, and modify, as circumstances require.